 Tests on Sale

 Dante Labs – https://us.dantelabs.com/collections/our-tests prices discounted below the prices listed here during Amazon Prime Day Sale, but are now back to the sale prices below.
-Whole Genome Sequencing (WGS) – $499 (regular price $1,000); Whole Exome Sequencing (WES) – sale price $449.00 (regular price $750).
+Whole Genome Sequencing (WGS) – $499 (regular price $1,000) – on Amazon with free shipping; Whole Exome Sequencing (WES) – sale price $449.00 (regular price $750) – on Amazon with free shipping.
 The sale is still going, but no word on how long until they end it.
 Slightly lower price than earlier sales.
 Update July 12, 2018: Dante has added a new DNA test; it’s not on sale, but it’s $999 for 130x coverage of the Exome and 30x coverage for the rest of DNA.

-DNA Passport – https://www.helix.com/shop/humancode-dna-passport/ $29.99 for test + $20 if individual needs Helix DNA kit (regular price of Helix kit is $80.00).
-Note: this is not a sale if you don’t need a Helix kit for a person, but it’s one of the cheaper Helix kit prices currently available if you need a Helix kit.
+DNA Passport – https://www.helix.com/shop/humancode-dna-passport/ $29.99 for test + $20 if individual needs Helix DNA kit (regular price of Helix kit is $80.00); check on Amazon since they keep raising and lowering prices on a somewhat regular basis (usually cheaper on Helix if you already have a Helix DNA kit) Note: this is not a sale if you don’t need a Helix kit for a person, but it’s one of the cheaper Helix kit prices currently available if you need a Helix kit (see Geno 2.0 Next above for a cheaper Helix kit if an individual needs one).
 Sometimes, Helix will offer a sale where Helix kit is free with some tests.
 In general, you only need one Helix kit/individual.

 FF+ Y-37: $178 sale price, regular price $248